countzerozzz/nodepert/README.md

 import fc_test
 ```

 Run into any JAX installation snafus?
-Don't come crying to us—check out their official install guide for a helping hand.
+Check out their official install guide for a helping hand.
 Best of luck, champ!

 ## Running NodePert